Grow your food for free!

 As part of the Just Food Seed and Soil Program, you’ll receive at least six free varieties of organic, untreated vegetable seeds that is free from pesticides or chemicals, and perfect for growing safe, healthy food at home.
 Plus, you’ll also receive approximately 160 litres of high-quality organic topsoil, enough to fill three standard blue or black recycling bins.
 This is a value of approximately $50.
 This nutrient-rich soil is ideal for planting your vegetable seeds and other edible plants, helping to ensure strong, healthy growth all season long.

-If you’re facing challenges accessing healthy food and could benefit from free seeds and soil, we invite you to sign up here to receive these gardening supplies.
+If you’re experiencing challenges accessing healthy food and would benefit from free seeds and soil, we invite you to sign up to receive these gardening supplies.

 BCCG seed and soil giveaway!

-This year, BCCG will partner with Just Food to host a distribution site in Bells Corners.
-The seed and soil giveaway will be held on June 7, 2025 from 10 AM - 2:00 PM in the parking lot at the Westcliffe Community Centre, 681 Seyton Drive.
+This year again, BCCG will partner with Just Food to host a distribution site in the Bells Corners neighbourhood.
+The Seed and Soil giveaway will be held on Saturday, June 6, 2026 from 10:00 AM - 2:00 PM at the Maple Hill Urban Farm, 200 Moodie Dr, Ottawa ON K2H 8K6.

 To take part in this program, simply register online, then get ready to pick up your free garden supplies!
 Be sure to bring three blue or black recycling bins, or similar sturdy containers, to collect your soil.
 Please do not use garbage bags because the soil will be too heavy to carry.
 You’ll also need a way to transport everything, such as a car, wagon, or wheelbarrow.

 Our goal is to make gardening accessible to everyone in our community.
-We're especially dedicated to supporting families experiencing food insecurity and are eager to help them supplement their grocery bills by growing their own fresh, healthy food at home.
+We're especially dedicated to supporting families experiencing food insecurity and are eager to help you supplement your grocery bills by growing your own fresh, healthy food at home.